What is cardiac arrest?

 Signs of a cardiac arrest are present when a person is:

 - has no pulse

 How common is cardiac arrest?

-Over 33,000 people experience an out of hospital cardiac arrest in Australia every year.
-Less than 9% will survive.
+Over 8,500 people experience an out of hospital cardiac arrest in NSW every year.
+Only 12% will survive.
 For every minute that passes after a person has a cardiac arrest, the chance of survival decreases.
 Quick action could save a life.

 What actions can be taken to survive an out of hospital cardiac arrest?

 Anyone can try to save the life of someone who has experienced a cardiac arrest by acting quickly to restore the heart beat with CPR and defibrillation.
 If you believe someone has suffered a cardiac arrest, take immediate action:

 - call Triple Zero (000) for an ambulance

 - push hard and fast in the centre of the chest to start CPR